agschwender/pilbox/README.md

     * _crop_: Resize so one dimension fits within region, center, cut remaining
     * _fill_: Fills the clipped space with a background color
     * _scale_: Resize to fit within the desired region, ignoring aspect ratio
+  * _filter_: The filtering algorithm used for resizing
+    * _nearest_: Fastest, but often images appear pixelated
+    * _bilinear_: Faster, can produce acceptable results
+    * _bicubic_: Fast, can produce acceptable results
+    * _antialias_: Slower, produces the best results
   * _bg_: Background color used with fill mode, 3- or 6-digit hexadecimal number
   * _pos_: The crop position
     * _top-left_: Crop from the top left